What Bedminster Green is, why we're developing this area and what the development project involves.

 - introducing more diverse habitats in channel with alternating channel sections of faster and shallower then slower and deeper water, alongside permeant in-channel woody debris features and a wetland area

-- providing an overall narrowing of the channel to improve the speed of flows to prevent current issues with stagnation
+- making the channel narrower to improve the speed of flows to prevent stagnation

-The proposals will provide improved green space and public realm by:
+The proposals will provide improved green and public spaces by:

 - creating a new seating area for people to use in the Green, overlooking the newly emerged river